IB - Freedom of Expression

 Students have a general right to freedom of expression within the school system.
 The district requires that students exercise their rights fairly, responsibly and in a manner not disruptive to other individuals or to the educational process.

 - Generally, students and student organizations are free to examine and discuss questions of interest to them and to express opinions publicly and privately within the school system, provided such examination and expression is fair and responsible and is not disruptive to other individuals or to the educational process.
 Students may support or oppose causes by orderly means which do not disrupt other individuals or the operation of the school.

 - In the classroom, students are free to examine views offered in any course of study, provided such examination is expressed in a responsible manner.

 On occasion, materials such as leaflets, newsletters, cartoons and other items including displays and productions are prepared, produced and/or distributed by students as part of the educational process and free expression in an academic community.
-Materials may be subject to administrative review, restricted or prohibited, however, pursuant to legitimate educational concerns.
+Materials may be reviewed by the administrator or may be restricted or prohibited pursuant to legitimate educational concerns.
 Such concerns include:

 - The material is or may be defamatory;

 - The material is inappropriate based on the age, grade level and/or maturity of the audience;

 - The material is poorly written, inadequately researched, biased or prejudiced;

 - Whether there is an opportunity for a named individual or named individuals to make a response;

 - Whether specific individuals may be identified even though the material does not use or give names;